Acts 2017

 Media File

 After Paul's arrest in Jerusalem, he goes before the council where he causes a riot when he asserts that his only crime is believing in the resurrection.
-He is spirited away by night to Caesarea where is appears before Felix, the Roman governor.
+He is spirited away by night to Caesarea where he appears before Felix, the Roman governor.

 • Acts 25-27, Paul Before Agrippa